Preparing USB Drives for Imaging

 To install an image on a VotingWorks component, i.e., to image a machine, you need two USB drives:

-A vx-iso USB drive — vx-iso is our VotingWorks-specific ISO installer program.
+A vx-iso USB drive — is our VotingWorks-specific ISO installer program.

 An image USB drive — This is an empty USB drive with two partitions, a "Data" partition that can contain as many VotingWorks images as space allows and a "Keys" partition that can optionally contain the VotingWorks Secure Boot public keys, necessary if a machine hasn't had these keys installed yet.

-Note: If you have existing drives that are properly partitioned, you can skip these steps and simply copy a VotingWorks image file directly to the USB.
+Drives provided by VotingWorks are also initialized with this process.
+If you have existing drives that were zeroed out and are properly partitioned, you can skip these steps and simply copy a VotingWorks image file directly to the USB.
 Those instructions can be found at the bottom of this page in the Copying an image file to a previously configured USB drive section.

 Clone the vx-iso repo for the tooling necessary to prepare the above: